aashishsaini/gps_extractor/README.md

 # GpsExtractor
 A command line utility that finds all JPEGs inside of a folder recursively and extracts their EXIF GPS data if present.
-It will default to scanning the pwd unless a directory is provided as an argument.
+It will default to scanning the pwd/tmp unless a directory is provided as an argument.

 Results are written to a file in the pwd as the scan runs.
 CSV files will be produced by default, use -html for HTML files instead.
 If the app is not